 Over 6,000 research papers have published their findings on MBSR and the benefits they found include decreased depression, pain, and distress, and increased attention, concentration, performance, and quality of life.
 New research appearing in the BMJ journal Evidence-Based Mental Health suggests that mindfulness could be a promising alternative to cognitive behavioral therapy for relieving some of the psychological and physical symptoms of chronic pain.

-Are There Any Risks Associated with Mindfulness Based Stress Reduction?
+Are There Any Risks Associated with MBSR?

 Because MBSR is a gentle physical practice, there are very few associated risks, however you should consult your doctor before beginning the training.
 If you are feeling pain while participating in the practice, it is best to modify or stop what you are doing.
 Being aware of your body from moment to moment is just as important as the exercises themselves.